sahilda/CodePath-iOS/README.md

 The following **additional** features are implemented:
 - [x] Filter selections are saved and pre-populated between search and filter view
+- [x] Map View on the details page

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):